bkirunge7/throttle_server/README.md

 # Throttling Server
-  Its Based on Token Bucket Algorithm, should be run as a service (daemon.
+  It is based on the Token Bucket Algorithm and should run as a service (daemon).
+The service initializes using the quota.cnf file, which specifies the maximum number of tokens allowed per second.

-  Uses quota.cnf file to initialize with max number of tokens allowed per second Every second User's Bucket are filled with allowed max tokens per second.
-  When a request recieved for GetToken from client, Bucket is checked if there are any available tokens, if no tokens then return "Deny" else decrement number of tokens by 1 and respond as "Allow".
+Every second, each user's bucket is refilled with the maximum allowed tokens.
+When a client requests a token (GetToken), the service checks the bucket:

+If tokens are available, it decrements the count by one and responds with "Allow".

+If no tokens remain, it responds with "Deny".

     Runs on Port 8077
     Request Format:  "GetToken UserName"